crdt-ibm-research/json-delta-crdt/README.md

 # DSON - JSON CRDT Using Delta-Mutations

-Repository for delta based CRDTs supporting JSON data
+Prototype implementation of delta based CRDTs supporting JSON data using Javascript.

+The folder `benchmarks` contains the source code for the figures in the paper.

 # Disclaimer